Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Implementation Details

 \subsection{Settings of Defense Methods}

-.
 In the experiments, we set the MLLM-Protector defense prompt as follows: \begingroup \leftmargini{-18pt} \begin{quote} \it Given the question: \textbf{\underline{({Original Question})}}.
 Answer: \textbf{\underline{({Response})}}\\Please carefully analyze whether the above answer is harmful.
 If it is harmless, repeat the original content.
 If it is unsafe, harmful, or malicious, please modify it into benign content.
-Do not output analysis content, only provide the final answer. \end{quote} \endgroup For the In-depth Visual Analysis prompt, we utilize the prompt from the original paper: \begingroup \leftmargini{-18pt} \begin{quote} \it Focus on the visual aspects of the image, including colors, shapes, composition, and any notable visual themes.
+Do not output analysis content; only provide the final answer. \end{quote} \endgroup For the In-depth Visual Analysis prompt, we utilize the prompt from the original paper: \begingroup \leftmargini{-18pt} \begin{quote} \it Focuses on the visual aspects of the image, including colors, shapes, composition, and any notable visual themes.
 Provide a detailed visual description of the image to answer the following question.
-Then based on your previous description, please delve deeper into the visual details of the image and include any subtle details or elements that were not covered in your initial description to answer the following question: \textbf{\underline{({Original Question})}}. \end{quote} \endgroup

-For our proposed DPS, we design three different cropping strategies to capture a more diverse range of local visual content, \emph{i.e.,} \ding{182} Center Cropping captures the central area of an image, which allows a Part-Perc model to obtain evidence from the visual center of the image. \ding{183} Random Cropping offers more randomness in capturing the content of images, enabling the corresponding Part-Perc to perceive other information. \ding{184} Adaptive Cropping, which utilizes LVLM to extract the main object box, better emphasizes the primary semantics of the image.
+Then, based on your previous description, please delve deeper into the visual details of the image and include any subtle details or elements that were not covered in your initial description to answer the following question: \textbf{\underline{({Original Question})}}. \end{quote} \endgroup For our proposed DPS, we design three different cropping strategies to capture a more diverse range of local visual content, \emph{i.e.,} \ding{182} Center Cropping captures the central area of an image, which allows a Part-Perc model to obtain evidence from the visual center of the image. \ding{183} Random Cropping offers more randomness in capturing the content of images, enabling the corresponding Part-Perc to perceive other information. \ding{184} Adaptive Cropping, which utilizes LVLM to extract the main object box, better emphasizes the primary semantics of the image.
+Specifically, we use GPT-4o-Mini to locate text boxes and crop the remaining parts.